minoobeyzavi/Twinkle/README.md

 ## Real-Time Solution

 Sublinear scaling of runtime with <b>sequential use of Hashing Vectorizer and Locality Sensitive Hashing Forest</b>:
-- Similar items map to the same “buckets” with high probability (the number of buckets being much smaller than the universe of possible inputs)
+- Similar items map to the same “buckets” with high probability (the number of buckets are much smaller than the universe of possible inputs)
 - LSH Forest generates hash trees
 - Uses hashing to define a neighborhood
 - Access to Nearest Neighbors Algorithm methods